timhoangt/Computer-Graphics/README.md

-To view a video walkthrough of this project go here

 To run any of the programs go into the folder you want and make sure you have python installed.

 In your shell type the following to run on http://localhost:8000/